 If you or someone you know has a cancerous or benign tumor or condition—even those considered inoperable or difficult to treat—Boston Medical Center's CyberKnife Robotic Radiosurgery System offers hope.
 This state-of-the-art breakthrough treats tumors almost anywhere in the body, by delivering focused beams of radiation with pinpoint accuracy, while limiting the radiation dose to the surrounding healthy tissues.

 Because of this precision, more powerful and effective doses of radiation can be administered, all with little or no side effects.
 There's no surgery or drugs, no pain or fatigue.
 Most patients return to normal activities directly from their treatment.

 CyberKnife is very effective at treating numerous cancers including those in the head, neck and spine as well as tumors of the lung, pancreas, liver and kidney.
 Examples of benign conditions treated with CyberKnife include meningiomas, acoustic neuromas, pituitary adenomas and trigeminal neuralgia.

-View short video where BMC’s Chief of Radiation Oncology, Lisa Kachnic, MD, discusses the CyberKnife System.
+View short video where BMC’s former Chief of Radiation Oncology, Lisa Kachnic, MD, discusses the CyberKnife System.

 Download latest Windows Media Player for PC or Mac